nicolasmesser/nicolasmesser/README.md

 ### :gem: Skills
 HTML, CSS, JavaScript, Bootstrap, PostgreSQL, SQL, Ruby on Rails

+### :headphones: Listening
+I like to listen to a variety of Podcasts to stay up to date with current web development trends.

+ShopTalk Show, Syntax

 ### :bulb: Learning
 Vue, TypeScript, Python, Docker, TailwindCSS